Alfresco/alfresco-ng2-components/docs/core/boilerplate.service.md

 if it looks wrong to you.

 The main difference between service and component docs is that services usually have methods.
-Replace the method signature and description with your own text but keep the &lt;br&gt; at the end of the signature line.
+Replace the method signature and description with your own text but keep the &lt;br> at the end of the signature line.

 ### Subsection